ykkimhgu/DLIP_doc/image-processing/tutorial/tutorial-spatial-filter.md

 Deep Learning Image Processing.

 Updated.
-2022.2
+2023.3

 PDF version: [click here to download](https://github.com/ykkimhgu/DLIP-src/blob/main/Tutorial\_Filter/tutorial-spatial-filter.pdf)

 ## I. Introduction

 In this tutorial, you will learn how to design various spatial filters in OpenCV.
-You will learn which filters to apply for gaussian and impulse noises and how to combine various filters to enhance the noisy corupted images.
-Also, you are required to create a camera application which allows the user select the type and size of the image filter.
+You will learn which filters to apply for Gaussian and impulse noises and how to combine various filters to enhance the noise-corrupted images.
+You are required to create a camera application that allows the user to select the type and size of the image filter.

 The correlation of spatial filtering by kernel w(s,t) on the image f(x,y) to obtain the output image g(x,y) is represented as